securefederatedai/openfl/docs/about/features_index/secure_aggregation.rst

 -------------------------------------

 OpenFL treats SecAgg as a core security feature and can be enabled for any experiment by simply modifying the plan.
+**NOTE**: `pycryptodome <https://pypi.org/project/pycryptodome/>`_ is a required dependency that must be installed on the participant nodes before starting the experiment.

 The following plan shows secure aggregation being enabled on `keras/mnist <https://github.com/securefederatedai/openfl/tree/develop/openfl-workspace/keras/mnist>`_ workspace by simply modifying the plan.